EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/invoking_api_python.md

 2. Click **Run > Run** to start the application.

-3. Open a browser and enter `http://127.0.0.1:5000` in the address field.
-We can see the retrieved battery health level and remaining power information.
-See the following example:
+3. Open a browser, enter `http://127.0.0.1:5000` in the address field, and we will be able to see the retrieved battery health level and remaining power information.
+See the following example.

 <img src="media/application-3.png" style="zoom:75%;" />

-## Getting the active alerts of a specific asset tree
+## Step 4: Getting the Active Alerts of a Specific Asset Tree

 > In this step, we will invoke the EnOS API *Search Active Alerts*.
 The request format is:
 >
 > https://{apigw-address}/event-service/v2.1/active-alerts?action=search

-Take the following steps to invoke the EnOS API to get the active alerts of a specific asset tree:

-1. In the `services.py` file, find the `get_active_alerts` stub function, and enter the following code for getting the asset tree active alerts:
+1. In the `services.py` file, find the `get_active_alerts` stub function, and enter the following code for getting the asset tree active alerts.

    ```
    def get_active_alerts():